ethHong/ethHong.github.io/_posts/2024-08-29-World Hapiness Data - Modiling MLE with Python.markdown

 ---

+I figured out that when we tried to maximize likelihood of the seen data coming from certain model, and likelihood of the model itself,
+$$
+P(Data | Model) * P(Model)
+$$
-I figured out that when we tried to maximize likelihood of the **seen data coming from certain model** P(Data|Model) and likelihood of the model itself P(Model), we finally get linear regression with regularization term - which **Find estimator (model parameters) with least square error,** while **Preventing overfitting (not resulting in too unlikely model, which only fits for too specific cases!)**
+we finally get linear regression with regularization term - which Find estimator (model parameters) with least square error, while Preventing overfitting (not resulting in too unlikely model, which only fits for too specific cases!)

 <img width="734" alt="image" src="https://github.com/user-attachments/assets/51f86905-d4a5-4451-abc7-5bc3becbb080">